rtrppl/orgrr/readme.md

 **A crucial difference between org-roam and orgrr is the use of databases.
 Orgrr only relies on rg to update it's data about org-files and their meta-data.
 The aim is to have as little dependencies as possible.
 A second difference is that orgrr sticks to the ideal of every note being a single file.
 The final difference is relative minimalism - orgrr should have all the features that are necessary and draw on org-mode/Emacs for everything else.**

 This is a package to address my needs and I have been using orgrr almost every day for more than nine months now (December 2023).
-My main container has now close to 4000 notes and the speed between org-roam and orgrr is comparable.
-Even on a Rasberry Pi 5 rg needs less than a second to extract all of the meta-data (see below)!
+My main container has close to 4000 notes and the speed between org-roam and orgrr is comparable.
+Even on a Rasberry Pi 5, rg needs less than a second to extract all of the meta-data (see below)!

 **As there is no database involved, orgrr works great with [Dropbox](https://www.dropbox.com/), [Google Drive](https://drive.google.com/) or other file-syncing solutions.**